hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A driver’s history record contains information about license suspension, tickets, reported accidents, and traffic convictions.
 Requests for driving records are made in person or by mail at the District Court where the individual resides.

 • Mail requests: For mail requests, the requester must complete a record request form.
-The requester must notarize the completed request form, or the court will decline the request.
+The requester must notarize the completed request form, or the court may decline the request.
 Then, they must attach a check or money order payable to the District Court for the applicable fees.
 Enclose the notarized form, copy of the license, and payment in a self-addressed stamped envelope.
 Send the request to the address of the District Court listed on the form.

 Furthermore, individuals may request a traffic abstract, which contains all moving violations and convictions.
 This service costs $20.00 at the District Court.
 Alternatively, requesters may obtain a traffic court report, which is a case history for all parking citations.
 The court report also contains information found on the traffic abstract.
-The District Court will only honor in-person requests for traffic court reports.
+The District Court typically honors in-person requests for traffic court reports.
 The document costs $1.00 for the first page and $0.50 for each additional page.
 For additional requests or inquiries, contact the Hawaii Department of Transportation on (808) 692–7656 or send an email to driverrecords.hwyv@Hawaii.gov.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Hawaii?